uzh/z-pool-tool/.devcontainer/README.md

 container.
 Please ensure `~/.gitconfig` doesn't contain absolute paths (you may use the `~` profile prefix, i.e.
 `excludesfile = ~/.gitignore_global`). **Please note:** You probably have to update Sourcetree settings.
 In its settings "General" tab uncheck "Allow Sourcetree to modify your global Mercurial and Git configuration files".
+You may add your own docker-compose.override.yml file to override or add additional settings to the DevContainer.

 ## Start